wencin-poh/Project-Intuition/README.md

-# Linear-Lab
+# Project Intuition

-These are the files for the website projectintuition.org.
+These are the current files for the website projectintuition.org.
+The authors of this project include Graham Hawkes, Wencin Poh, and Jeff Nichols.

-These files are the property of Project Intution.
-Forking of this repository or use of any or all of this code in any way by anyone other than
-Graham Hawkes, Wencin Poh, or Jeff Nichols is prohibited.

 The files in this repository belong to one of 5 folders: